Ph0enixKM/cgen/README.md

 ```bash
 cgen
 ```
 In order to target specific file use filename flag `--filename="path/to/file"`.
 CGen will look for configuration file.
-By default it's searches for `cgen.yaml`.
+By default it's searches for `cgen.yaml` or `cgen.yml`.

-**cgen.yaml**
+**cgen.yml**
 ```yaml
 libs:
   my-lib: